Post #3: Time to run the machine for the next 100 years

 On the past two posts we talked about the planning stage and the commissioning stage of a hydro project.
 During the planning stage we mentioned that, from the beginning, the design of the plant should be defined based on how we want to operate it, and we will complement that idea here, adding that it is an iterative process, that in fact may take years and different approaches to find the best operational model for the facility.

-It is a complex aspect of the project.
 To approach it, we will simplify it with the three cases that we discussed on the first post.

 Fully Local Operations